dseelinger/AzureAndADValidation/docs/Test-ADGroupMembership.md

 ```

 ### -MemberName
-The name of the member to search for within the group.
+The username of the member to search for within the group.

 ```yaml
 Type: String